ECFMG/ai-tookit/README.md

-# AiPowered Tools Library - Open Source
+# AiPoweredTools Library - Open Source

 ## Who are these tools for?